ogazitt/saasmaster-api/README.md

 ### `npm start` (or `npm run start:dev`)

-Runs the backend with NODE_ENV=dev, which invokes the dev environment.
+Runs the backend with ENV=dev, which invokes the dev environment.
 This will append "-dev" to the Firebase collection (`users-dev`), the pubsub topic (`invoke-load-dev`), etc.

 The pub-sub subscription will run in pull mode, and is invoked by the scheduler every hour on the hour.